 AP Human Geography is an investigation of how the human species has populated the earth and developed different cultures, political systems, and means of production.
 This is a subject that can be a little hard to pin down because it represents an intersection of lots of different information.

 How Is the AP Human Geography Exam Structured?

-- 75 questions
+- Individual questions

 - Consider maps and spatial data